Trash Boat

 Trash Boat are a British punk rock band formed in St Albans in 2014.
 The group consist of Tobi Duncan (lead vocals), Dann Bostock (rhythm guitar, backing vocals), Ryan Hyslop (lead guitar), James Grayson (bass, backing vocals), and Oakley Moffatt (drums).

-The group have released two EPs, and four studio albums.
+The group have released three EPs, and four studio albums.
 Look Alive was released independently in 2014, while Brainwork was released after signing with Hopeless Records in 2015.
 The band's debut album, Nothing I Write You Can Change What You've Been Through, was released on 17 June 2016; their second, Crown Shyness, was released on 20 July 2018; and the band's third album Don't You Feel Amazing? was released on 13 August 2021.
 The band's latest album, Heaven Can Wait, was released on 4 October 2024.
+An EP titled Even If I Never Get There was released on 30 January 2026.

 History

 Formation and debut EP (2014)

 The group was formed in St Albans in 2014, taking their name from an episode of Regular Show.
 The band independently released their first EP, Look Alive, 23 June 2014.